 Ionizer + HIM batch systems

-Perhaps the only systems I can understand an argument over tablets are high-dose batch systems that generate 5-7 mg/L of H2, and only for large families or sports teams consuming very high levels.
+Perhaps the only systems I can understand an argument over tablets are high-dose batch systems that generate 3-5 mg/L of H2, and only for large families or sports teams consuming very high levels.
+Like some of the other machines, we do not yet know how long these machines will continue to function, so a large investment when considered over a family and decades may not be so simple.
+In fact, many consumer reports are coming out that the machines costing upwards of $10,000 stop making adequate levels of H2 within the first year, with many even stating they have bacterial and mold build ups from improper filtration and cleaning functions.
 These machines cost upwards of $10,000, produce lower H2 than the tablets (and need time to prepare), and do not give the added magnesium benefit.
 That said, they are “the best of the rest” in my opinion, and if the open-cup hydrogen tablets did not exist I would invest in one of these units.
 The batch systems range in performance, with some at between 1.5-2 mg/L and some ranging as high as 5-7 mg/L.

 Like some of the other machines, we do not yet know how long these machines will continue to function, so a large investment when considered over a family and decades may not be so simple.